WINDING DOWN

 Accustomed distances lengthen.

-The daily news seems not so new as oh, so, old.
+The daily news seems not so new as oh,

 Thoughts and hopes turn silently

-a funeral procession or a wedding party.
+or a baby, a funeral procession or a joyful wedding party.

-swept and dusted, the detritus of ignobility
+its chambers swept and dusted, the detritus of ignobility and the cobwebs of indolence and negligence dealt with and exorcised.

-Let us then prepare to leave willingly,
+Let me then prepare to leave willingly,

 unsurprised, joyfully resigned,

-the Master Who made us for eternity.
+in You, the Master Who made me for eternity.

 Thank You for this life, my Creator,

+and hopeful at Your command.
 Into Your hands I commend my spirit.
+I am Yours alone now

+and forever.
 Do with me what You will.

 I am Yours.